EddieASC21/Stock-Opinion-Sentiment-Model/README.md

 ## Running the Tool
 After installation, the script can be run directly in a Python environment that supports Spark.
 Here’s how to use the tool:

-## Running the Tool
-After installation, the script can be run directly in a Python environment that supports Spark.
-Here’s how to use the tool:

 ### Execution
 1. Start the Python script provided in the repository.
 2. The script will automatically ask you to input a stock ticker from the following list: